Karankadlag1/lost-and-found/README.md

 - 🔍 Found item registration with location and date tracking
 - 💬 Claim system for matching lost and found items
 - ⭐ Advanced search and filtering capabilities
+- 🤖 AI-powered search using Google Gemini API for intelligent item matching
 - 📊 Admin dashboard with comprehensive analytics
 - 👥 User management and role assignment
 - 📂 Category management for item organization